astrohart/MFR/MFR.Settings.Profiles.Serializers/README.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | pathname | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 String containing the fully-qualified pathname of a JSON-formatted
-data file on the disk that contains the profile-list data. |
+data file on the file system that contains the profile-list data. |

 ##### Remarks

-If the `pathname` parameter is not passed the fully-qualified pathname of a file that exists on the disk, or if an error occurs during the execution of the `Load` operation, then the empty collection is returned.
+If the `pathname` parameter is not passed the fully-qualified pathname of a file that exists on the file system, or if an error occurs during the execution of the `Load` operation, then the empty collection is returned.

 <a name='M-MFR-Settings-Profiles-Serializers-ProfileCollectionSerializer-Save-System-String,MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection-'></a>